-Union stewards will be granted a reasonable amount of time during their core hours of work to investigate and process grievances in accordance with Article 31, Grievance Procedure.
-In addition, union stewards will be released during their core hours of work to prepare for and attend meetings within the bargaining unit and College for the following representational activities:
+Union stewards will be granted a reasonable amount of time during their normal working hours to investigate and process grievances in accordance with Article 31, Grievance Procedure.
+In addition, union stewards will be released during their normal working hours to prepare for and attend meetings within the bargaining unit and College for the following representational activities:

 - 1. Management scheduled investigatory interviews and pre-disciplinary meetings in accordance with Article 30, Corrective Action, Discipline and Discharge; - 2.
 Union-Management Committee meetings and Union-Management Committee pre-meetings in accordance with Article 29, Union-Management Committee; - 3.
-Informal grievance resolution meetings, grievance meetings, alternative dispute resolution meetings, or arbitration hearings in accordance with Article 31, Grievance Procedure,; and - 4.
+Informal grievance resolution meetings, grievance meetings, alternative dispute resolution meetings, or arbitration hearings in accordance with Article 31, Grievance Procedure; and - 4.
 Management scheduled new employee orientation, in accordance with Article 8, Training and Employee Development.